MarioRomeroC/NaiveRT/README.md

 # NaiveRT
-Naive Radiative Transfer (proof of concept)
+Naive Radiative Transfer

+This is a proof-of-concept of a 2d Radiative transfer code.